Frequently Asked Questions

 What is my weekly time commitment for schoolwork?

-The schoolwork commitment for the Traditional Program is too high for full time students to maintain full-time employment.
-Some Traditional Program students are able to maintain part-time work up to about 15 hours a week.
+The schoolwork commitment for the Full-Time Program is too high for full time students to maintain full-time employment.
+Some Full-Time Program students are able to maintain part-time work up to about 15 hours a week.

-In the Working Professional Programs, most students are able to accomplish their schoolwork in 15 to 25 hours a week.
+In the MBA for Professionals Programs, most students are able to accomplish their schoolwork in 15 to 25 hours a week.
 We know that as a busy professional, you don’t currently have 20 hours of free time each week.
 We also know that you will find the time after you enter the program.
 Most Professional Program students try to do an hour or two of work every day and then dedicate a full day to schoolwork on the weekend.

 Where do part-time students stay on the weekend?